(Laurus nobilis)

 No uterine stimulants have been found in bay, but the herb was used for thousands of years to stimulate menstruation and abortion.
 For that reason, pregnant women should stay away from medicinal doses.

-Bay is on the Food and Drug Administration's list of generally regarded as safe.
+Bay is on the Food and Drug Administration's list of herbs generally regarded as safe.
 For otherwise healthy non-pregnant, non-nursing adults, bay is considered safe in amounts typically recommended.

 Bay should be used in medicinal amounts only in consultation with your doctor.
 If bay causes minor discomforts, such as a stomach upset, use less or stop using it.
 Let your doctor know if you experience any unpleasant effects or if the symptoms for which the herb is being used do not improve significantly in two weeks.